 The best places to rockhound in Idaho are in streams and river gravels, particularly in the Clearwater and Salmon Rivers.
 Old mine tailings in areas like the Seven Devils district are great for finding gemstones, and the Spencer Opal Mine is a great option for finding raw fire opals.

 This article will dive deeper into the many great rockhounding sites across the state (along with maps), but I’d like to highlight a few standouts here.
-The top 10 rockhounding sites for rocks and minerals in Idaho:
+The best rockhounding sites for rocks and minerals in Idaho:

 - Spencer Opal Mine – Opal, Fire Opal